Job Architecture: Building structure into an evolving world

 Organisations are able to comprehensively understand the internal comparability and external value of jobs.

 It increases workplace flexibility.

-HR can have immediate, easy access to every role in the organization.
+HR can have immediate, easy access to every role in the organisation.

 After implementing Mercer IPE